 At this point, you’ll get:

-Chain Lightning is another Evocation Spell, so you’ll get a +5 bonus on your Attack Rolls from Empowered Evocation.
-This basically means that the spell is guaranteed to deal at least 60 Damage per enemy unless they Save.
+Chain Lightning is another Evocation Spell, so you’ll get a +5 bonus on your Damage Rolls from Empowered Evocation.

 Sunbeam is also an Evocation Spell, so you’ll get the same buffs here.
 It’s especially useful in tight areas and chokepoints, and the damage will be doubled against Undead and Unholy enemies, allowing you to easily deal with enemies of these types.